jadecobra/python_tdd_exercises/source/exceptions/AttributeError/AttributeError_w_assertRaises.rst

   which raises :ref:`TypeError<what causes TypeError?>` since :ref:`the definition<how to make a function>` of ``method_08`` does not allow it take any :ref:`positional arguments<test_positional_arguments>` (the parentheses are empty).

-* I add the :ref:`staticmethod decorator<what is the staticmethod decorator?>` to the :ref:`method definition<how to make a function>` sinceit does not use anything that belongs to the :ref:`class<everything is an object>`
+* I add the :ref:`staticmethod decorator<what is the staticmethod decorator?>` to the :ref:`method definition<how to make a function>` sinceit does not use anything that belongs to the :ref:`object<everything is an object>`

   .. code-block:: python
     :lineno-start: 89